-Notes: The superscripts L and X respectively denote ~ 1.5 GHz and ~ 8.5 GHz observing frequency used in our present study.
+Table 3.
+Notes: The superscripts L and X respectively denote $\sim 1.5$ GHz and $\sim 8.5$ GHz observing frequency used in our present study.
+The VLA L-band data was observed in A and B configurations whereas the X-band data was observed in A,B,C and D configurations.
 Maps not shown in the text are denoted NS in the figure label column.